Semi-Charmed Life

-"Semi-Charmed Life" is a song by American rock band Third Eye Blind from their eponymous debut studio album (1997).
-It was released to radio as the lead single from the album on February 18, 1997, by Elektra Records.
+"Semi-Charmed Life" is a song by American rock band Third Eye Blind from their 1997 eponymous debut studio album.
+It was released to modern rock radio as the lead single from the album on February 18, 1997, by Elektra Records.
 Frontman Stephan Jenkins is credited as the sole writer of the song, although guitarist Kevin Cadogan has disputed the song's authorship through litigation.
-Production on the song was helmed by Jenkins and Eric Valentine.
-According to Jenkins, the song is about a crystal meth addiction and the feeling that "your life is always about to change and never be reliable."
+The song was produced by Jenkins and Eric Valentine.
+An alternative rock and power pop song with a rap-influenced singing style, the lyrics of "Semi-Charmed Life" concern a crystal meth addiction and transition periods in one's life.